end2endzone/end2endzone-hugo/content/blog/2016-03-25-bitreader-an-arduino-library-for-reading-writing-data-as-chunks-of-bits.md

 Here is another arduino library that I have written.

 As a desktop developer, I am not used to have memory (or even CPU) requirements as most developers will not look at memory consumption as an arduino developer would.
-Memory &&nbsp;CPU is cheap.
+Memory & CPU is cheap.
 If your application is struggling to run on today's computer, it will run smoothly in 1-2 years.

 As most arduino developers have faced, the amount of memory available on embedded devices is pretty limited.
 Having a way to save bits or our precious memory is interesting.